leucos/leucos.github.io/_posts/2015-03-15-testing-ansible-roles-part-2.md

 {% endhighlight %}

-RoleSpecs will then download Ansible (version 1.8.3 since this is what we asked), install it, and run our test case.
+RoleSpecs will then download Ansible (version 1.8.3 since this is what we asked for), install it, and run our test case.

 <script type="text/javascript" src="https://asciinema.org/a/17711.js" id="asciicast-17711" async></script>